linode/apl-docs/docs/for-ops/cli/deploying.md

 Please follow the guidance of the yaml hinting, as it has all the descriptions and example values you need to operate on these files.

-:::info Otomi YAML hinting only works in vscode
+:::info APL YAML hinting only works in vscode

 VSCode automatically loads the '.vscode/values-schema.yaml' schema provided.
 Please inspect it or wire it up manually when using another editor.